coderwall/coderwall-legacy/README.md

 Redistribution and use in source and binary forms, with or without modification, are permitted and provided that the following conditions are met:

-* Any redistribution or use is for noncommercial purposes only and is not redistributed or used in connection with any application that is substantially similar to the Selected App Idea.
+* Any redistribution or use is for noncommercial purposes only and is not redistributed or used in connection with any application that is substantially similar to it (Coderwall).
 * Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.
 * Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.